 ‘The Simpsons: Homer Live – East Coast Feed’.
 The broadcast character animation interacts with the live, pre-screened phone calls.
 It made audiences feel engaged with the show.
 Now you can plan your next marketing content, agency broadcast, or even live interview runs by Character Animator.

 The tech giant, Apple, has also been working on something similar here.
 Say goodbye to the generic emoji.
-Now you can send your 30 seconds video virtual lookalike, or what we call Memoji that matches your personality and mood.
+Now you can send your 30-second video virtual lookalike, or what we call Memoji that matches your personality and mood.
 Apple’s Face ID camera system will map the emoji character to your face so that they appear to mimic your facial expressions in a real-time recording.
+But why now?

 Everyone, including creative agencies, advertising brand, marketing brand, are adapting and steering their games to get closer to their customers.
 We see more animated brand video content than ever, as they help connect the brand to customers and create an impact on the viewer with limited resources.

 Character Animator adds a fun new toy in a creative’s bag of tricks.
 This is especially important as creatives need to always remain up to date with new software and trends in order to remain resilient and nimble in the industry.

 So, is Character Animator the right fit for your brand?

 In conclusion, Character Animator is one of the great options that can boost your brand engagement, recall, and resonance with your customer.
 Also, it humanises brands and acts as a way to frame serious and dry topics in an appealing way for your customer.

 Lastly, if you are looking to putting your hands on this Character Animator, here are 3 tips I would like to share with you:

 1) Observe – It’s a good trait to have.
 See people’s facial expression and how they behave.